Fellowships and Scholarships

 Conditions of Award

-Within 6 months of completion of the scholarship, a full report is to be submitted to ESA via the ESA secretariat, with copies of any publications and abstracts included.
-This report will be reviewed by the Scientific Strengthening Committee of the Endocrine Society of Australia.
+Within 6 months of completion of the scholarship, a full report is to be submitted to ESA via the ESA Secretariat, with copies of any publications and abstracts included.
+This report will be reviewed by the ESA Scientific Strengthening Committee.

-At the conclusion of the research higher degree, the recipient must submit their research findings as an abstract for presentation at the ESA annual scientific meeting.
-Any publications (papers or conference abstracts) derived from the overseas component of the research higher degree project must acknowledge the financial support of the ESA.
+At the conclusion of the research project, the recipient must submit their research findings as an abstract for presentation at the ESA Annual Scientific Meeting.

-The scholarship award will total $AU30,000 for one year, and pro-rata if period of time overseas <12 months (but needs to be more than 6 months).
-A one-off travel allowance of $3000 will be included.
+The scholarship award will total $AU33,000 for one year (pro-rata if period of time overseas <12 months; but needs to be more than 6 months).

 Eligibility